All Episodes

 The question is, though, is it going to be 1929, 1932, 1938 all over again?

-I I don't think it will be that bad, quite frankly.
+I don't think it will be that bad, quite frankly.

-Or, however, is it going to be nineteen seventy-six through nineteen eighty, where you get stagflation and the American people reject it, they rejected Carter, and in came Reagan.
+Or, however, is it going to be 1976 through 1980, where you get stagflation and the American people reject it.

-I mean I remember I was uh I was a school age kid during the Carter years, and I all the way to school and all the way back from school in Seattle, Washington when I was going to school, we sing talking about Jimmy Carter and how he's screwing up the USA.
+I remember I was a school-aged kid during the Carter years, and all the way to school and all the way back from school in Seattle, Washington when I was going to school.

 Yeah, I got you.

-Corbin got a move.
+Corbin, got to move.

 Thanks for the call.

-Robert and Sioux Falls, South Dakota.
+Robert in Sioux Falls, South Dakota.

 Yes, Jason.

-And and the reason for it is this.
+And the reason for it is this.

-Half of American households own a GMC, Ford or Chrysler product.
+Half of American households own a GMC, Ford, or Chrysler product.

-To allow these companies to go bankrupt would destroy that equity and would would greatly impact these families.
+To allow these companies to go bankrupt would destroy that equity and would greatly impact these families.

-Now whatever happened to TWA Airlines, pan American.
+Whatever happened to TWA Airlines, Pan American.

 Is the airline industry no longer around?

-No, uh uh uh uh you're you're missing the point here.
+No, you're missing the point here.

-Well, well, that's precisely the point.
+Well, that's precisely the point.

 They're selling half of the vehicles in this country.

-And these company Well, be careful, be careful be careful about that.
+Well, be careful about that.

 Right.

-But uh and and and part of that is the product of the federal government, as you pointed out.
+And part of that is the product of the federal government, as you pointed out.

 They have created this problem.

-Let the federal government give a tax break to all corporations that manufacture in this country, not just the automobile manufacturers, but I'm not disputing that point.
+Let the federal government give a tax break to all corporations that manufacture in this country, not just the automobile manufacturers.

 I think manufacturing is the backbone in many ways.